 Sump pumps work through the use of an impeller, which sucks water up and out of your home.
 If the impeller has been damaged due to debris or overuse, it will cause the motor to vibrate.

 If a sump pump is rarely used, the shelf life decreases.
 Testing your unit a few times a year will flag any sump pump repair issues it may have prior to a total breakdown.
 Fenwick Home Services offers sump pump installation and replacement services in Neptune Beach, Saint Johns, and Jacksonville to protect your home from water damage.
-Give us a call by phone at 904-217-5694 to receive assistance.
+Give us a call at 904-217-5694 to receive assistance.

 Sump pumps run on switches that, when activated, tell them to begin working.
 If the switch is continually activated due to faulty wiring or a float getting caught in the basin, the pump will continue to run and eventually wear out the motor.